Paul Markowski (meteorologist): Career

+Markowski has authored over 100 peer-reviewed articles in atmospheric science journals.
+He also authored, with Yvette Richardson, Mesoscale Meteorology in Midlatitudes, a widely popular textbook worldwide.
 In December 2013 Markowski lead authored with Harold Brooks, et al., a prominent op-ed rebuttal to physicist Richard Muller critiquing substantial methodological flaws in his findings that strong to violent tornado activity decreased in recent decades and his tying the stated decline to global warming.